leojonathanoh/snappymail/examples/README.md

 This runs `snappymail`, using [SQLite](https://www.sqlite.org/index.html) as the database, with `traefik` as the TLS reverse proxy and loadbalancer.

 In this example, it is assumed the domain name is `snappymail.example.com`.
 It is assumed you have an [OVHcloud](https://www.ovh.com/auth/) account to obtain LetsEncrypt TLS certs via `ACME` using DNS challenge for the domain `snappymail.example.com`.
-If you are using other DNS providers, see [here](https://doc.traefik.io/traefik/https/acme/#providers).
+If you are using another DNS provider, see [here](https://doc.traefik.io/traefik/https/acme/#providers).

 To begin, edit the `OVH_*` environment variables in [`docker-compose.traefik.yml`](docker-compose.traefik.yml) accordingly: